 - If salting the glass, cut a slit in one of the lime wedges, and run it around the rim, and dip into salt to rim the glass.

 - In a blender or shaker, add the first three ingredients and blend.

-- Pour into a desired glass, and top with a floater of Orange Ina, garnish with lime
+- Pour into the desired glass, and top with a floater of Orange Ina, garnish with lime

 Black Dahlia Vodka Martini

 I’m not a martini drinker, which is why I make two versions of this infusion: one for me and one for my guests.
 Mine is a blackberry aqua Fresca, or “Black Dahlia,” Naratini, rimmed with palm sugar and a skewer of fresh berries.
-They both look the same, and neither is cloyingly sweet, but the “Black Dahlia” Martini is an enchantress.
-She may come on soft and subtle, but she is no sissy cocktail, which is why I have plenty of snacks on hand for those who dare to flirt with her more than once.
+They both look the same, and neither is cloyingly sweet, but the “Black Dahlia” Martini isn’t a sissy cocktail, which is why I have plenty of snacks on hand for those who dare to flirt with her more than once.

 - 3-oz Blackberry-Vodka